nickserv/danamccurdy.com/_posts/2018-03-26-my-hungry-soul.md

 tantalizing morsels
 recede into my imagination,
 and I am free to swim again
-in the clear water
+in clear water,
-that is my real home.
+my real home.